Snowflake-Labs/dbt_constraints/README.md

 - The order of columns on a foreign key test must match betweek the FK columnns and PK columns

 - The `foreign_key` test will ignore any rows with a null column, even if only one of two columns in a compound key is null.
 If you also want to ensure FK columns are not null, you should add standard `not_null` tests to your model.

+## Maintainers

+- Dan Flippo (@danflippo)

+This is a community-developed package, not an official Snowflake offering.
+It comes with no support or warranty.
+However, feel free to raise a github issue if you find a bug or would like a new feature.

+## Legal

+Licensed under the Apache License, Version 2.0 (the "License"); you may not use this package except in compliance with the License.
+You may obtain a copy of the License at: [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0)

+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the License for the specific language governing permissions and limitations under the License.